Take a tropical vacation with these delicious and moist Key Lime Cupcakes topped with a key lime buttercream frosting and graham cracker crumbs!

 - Pinch of salt

-- Preheat the oven to 350°F and prepare a cupcake pan with cupcake liners.
+- Preheat the oven to 350 degrees F. Line a cupcake pan with 12 cupcake liners.

-- In a large mixing bowl, cream the butter and sugar together until light in color and fluffy, about 3-4 minutes.
-Do not skimp on the amount of creaming time.
+- In a large bowl, cream together the butter and sugar until light and fluffy, about 3-4 minutes.

-- Add sour cream, vanilla extract and and key lime zest and mix until well combined.
+- Add sour cream, vanilla extract and and key lime zest and mix until combined.

-- Add egg whites in two batches, mixing until well combined after each.
-Scrape down the sides of the bowl as needed to be sure all ingredients are well incorporated.
+- Mix in egg whites two at a time, mixing well after each addition and scraping down the sides of the bowl as needed.

 - Fill the cupcake liners about three quarters full.
-Bake for 15-17 minutes, or until a toothpick inserted comes out with a few crumbs.
+Bake for 15-17 minutes, or until the top springs back with a touch or a toothpick inserted in the center of a cupcake comes out clean with just a few crumbs.
+Cool completely before frosting.